MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/webdriver.md

 #### UWP projects and debugging

-Because of the way that UWP projects are launched the WebDriver is not able to automatically configure the debug settings on launch.
-You will need to use the registry and enable debugging for all WebView2 process on startup.
+To configure the debug settings on launch, you must use the registry to enable debugging for all WebView2 processes on startup.
+Because of the way that UWP projects are launched, the WebDriver2 control is unable to automatically configure the debug settings on launch.
+Note that setting this registry key enables debugging support for all launched WebView2 processes while this environment variable is configured.
 WEBVIEW2_ADDITIONAL_BROWSER_ARGUMENTS environment variable (and corresponding regkey) that are documented in our https://learn.microsoft.com/en-us/microsoft-edge/webview2/reference/win32/webview2-idl?view=webview2-1.0.818.41 Microsoft Docs page.
 The browser arguments env var / regkey lets you add to the command line arguments that will be passed to the WebView2 Runtime browser process when it is started.